SubhadityaMukherjee/AI-knowledge-base/docs/quotes.md

 - "Those without sufficient strength but can bear disgrace and a heavy burden are people who I appreciate as well."

-- "Heaven's Advent'.
-It is a cultivation technique that"

-- "than a hundred million years," said Felicitous Rain Lord.
-"Time is like a flowing river.
-Everything and anything can be washed away by that river.
-The Azure Wood Great World"
+- "Time is like a flowing river.
+Everything and anything can be washed away by that river."

 - "Everyone had their own time, but time treated everyone equally."